 Figure 7.
 1 Levels of engagement and descriptive text simplified from a spectrum developed by Rosa González of Facilitating Power, in collaboration with Movement Strategy Center.
-This version builds a useful equity lens onto other well-known public participation tools, including Arnstein's Ladder of Citizen Participation and the Public Participation Spectrum created by the International Association for Public Participation. https://movementstrategy.org/b/wpcontent/uploads/2019/09/Spectrum-2-1-1.pdf Both traditional in-person engagement and creative virtual interaction curated by NBEP, subcommittee members, and local "ambassadors" with local relationships will be pursued to maximize those that can contribute to, learn about, and/or benefit from the plan.
-A specialized Vision 2032 website is being developed that will enable gathering of ideas and sharing of plan concepts and content.
+This version builds a useful equity lens onto other well-known public participation tools, including Arnstein's Ladder of Citizen Participation and the Public Participation Spectrum created by the International Association for Public Participation. https://movementstrategy.org/b/wp-content/uploads/2019/09/Spectrum-2-1-1.pdf

+Both traditional in-person engagement and creative virtual interaction curated by NBEP, subcommittee members, and local "ambassadors" with special local relationships will be pursued to maximize those that can contribute to, learn about, and/or benefit from the plan.
+A new Vision 2032 website is being developed that will include creative tools for gathering and sharing of information.